dpw5314/GPGPU-CUDA-Parallel-Programming/README.md

 ```
-If you use the terminal, move to the directory MPI and type 'make'.
+Use 'make' to compile the program.
-Use 'make clean' if you want to compile again, it will clean all the object files and also the main code.
+Use 'make clean' to clean all the object file.
 ```

 ### Break down into end to end tests